Skip to content

 You only need to gitignore the tools you've configured — but listing all of them is harmless and avoids surprises if someone adds a tool later.

-What about local skills in ./skills/?
+What about local resources in ./skills/ and ./ralphs/?

 4. Teammates install